FreneticFurry/Unity-Refraction-Shader/README.md

 anyways! hope you enjoy the shader(s) and make some cool stuff with it! this is intended for URP in Unity so idrk if it works on HDRP n such & its VRChat compatible www.youtube.com/watch?v=vihPqElnht4&ab

+~{Side Note}~
+there's alot that i would change and even add BUT i probably wont because well.. im just lazy

+- things i can but may not change -
+- adding a mask to the refraction to prevent bleeding fromt objects in front
+- adding a distance ma bober to get a better angle then what it currently has (more towards snells law)
+- adding another tint for inner tint instead of only having the option for the outside
+- adding joe (would be a great addition)                             joe mama